Stan Swamy: A life dedicated to Adivasis | Law-Order

 NIA officials had said investigations established he was actively involved with the CPI (Maoist).

-The NIA also alleged that he was in contact with ''conspirators'' -- Sudhir Dhawale, Rona Wilson, Surendra Gadling, Arun Ferreira, Vernon Gonsalves, Hany Babu, Shoma Sen, Mahesh Raut, Varavara Rao, Sudha Bharadwaj, Gautam Navlakha and Anand Teltumbde -- to further the group's activities.
+The NIA also alleged that he was in contact with ''conspirators'' to further the group's activities.

-The agency alleged that Swamy had also received funds through an associate for furthering their ideological agenda.

 Besides, he was convenor of the Persecuted Prisoners Solidarity Committee (PPSC), which the authorities dubbed a frontal organisation of the CPI(Maoist).